Feb 18 2019

-Four key indicators (see chart below) determine the pace of growth within any given industry: product performance; the number of enterprises; technological change; and market acceptance.
-Analyzing each of these lifecycle indicators is imperative to accurately determining which stage an industry is in.
+Analyzing each of these life cycle indicators is imperative to accurately determining which stage an industry is in.

 Knowing how an industry is faring against the overall economy is great, but being able to visualize its position in the economy provides a clearer picture of what you are up against.

 Being able to see an industry’s position within the overall economy puts its current life cycle into perspective.
 Looking at the example chart below, we can see that the Spirit Manufacturing industry in Australia is in the growth stage of its life cycle.

 The chart also plots the life cycle stages of the industry’s key suppliers, buyers and competing industries.
 This provides you with greater context about the opportunities and challenges you or your clients face within their industry and supply chain.

 Most industries move counter-clockwise around the chart segments: from growth (quantity then quality) to maturity and then to decline.